Instant Pot peanut clusters are SO easy to make! The best holiday dessert covered in chocolate. Cheap and always a fan favorite with everyone.

 Instant Pot peanut clusters are the perfect holiday or party treat!
 They’re inexpensive, sweet and salty bites of heaven I tell you.
 One of our many easy Instant Pot recipes here on the blog.

-Do you make these every year, or maybe buy them at the store?
+Do you make chocolate candy bites like this every year?
+Maybe you buy them at the store?
 DO NOT buy them again, they’re so cheap and simple to make yourself.

-Just 3 ingredients to perfection, this is how you make them in your pressure cooker or Ninja Foodi.
+Just 3 ingredients to perfection, this is how you make them in your pressure cooker, Crockpot Express or Ninja Foodi.

 3 Ingredient Peanut Clusters